crosstalk/crosstalk-cli/README.md

 ## Activation

+While Crosstalk is in alpha preview, new accounts will need to be activated once you receive an activation token.

     ~$ crosstalk activate
     help:    You can also provide ACCOUNT_NAME as the first param.
     help:    crosstalk account activate [ACCOUNT_NAME] [ACTIVATION_TOKEN]